Kingkhansk/AmyBot/README.md

    - pip install pyautogui
    - pip install pygame
    - pip install selenium

+3. Run the script by executing the following command:
+   - python Amy.py

 4. AMY will greet you and wait for your commands.
 Speak to AMY, and it will respond accordingly.